havadank/MyBachelor/README.md

 `git clone https://github.com/Unity-Technologies/ROS-TCP-Endpoint.git src/ROS-TCP-Endpoint`

-If like me (595489) you are using ros-noetic instead of melodic like the original project did, you might have to edit the package.xml and default_server_endpoint.py to force python 3.
+If like me you are using ros-noetic instead of melodic like the original project did, you might have to edit the `package.xml` and `default_server_endpoint.py` to force python 3.
 Instructions for that can be found at the bottom.

 `git clone https://github.com/Unity-Technologies/Unity-Robotics-Hub.git src/Unity-Robotics-Hub`

-Here, depending on your needs you should either delete the tutorials folder entirely (or move it out of the catkin_ws), or delete all ros2 subfolders as well as the tutorials/pick_and_place/PickAndPlaceProject holders, as these are duplicate packages as far as ros can tell, and therefore won't let you compile.
+Here, depending on your needs you should either delete the `tutorials` folder entirely (or move it out of the catkin_ws if you want to have a backup), or delete all `ros2` subfolders as well as the `tutorials/pick_and_place/PickAndPlaceProject` folder, as these are/contain duplicate packages, and therefore won't let you compile.

-`catkin_make` (to see if everything compiles propperly.)
+`catkin_make` (not needed, but could be nice to check if everything compiles correctly so far)

-I had a few issues where CMakeFiles.txt and project.xml for multiple projects didn't contain all the dependencies it needed, and also was looking in the wrong folder for packages.
-In my particular case my moveit_msgs_msg_paths.cmake file located in *~/catkin_ws/devel/share/moveit_msgs/cmake/* didn't point to the correct folder at all.
-The path should be */opt/ros/noetic/share/moveit_msgs/msg* after the ; (replace noetic with your ros-distro name).
+I had a few issues where `CMakeFiles.txt` and `project.xml` files for multiple packages didn't contain all the dependencies it needed, and also was looking in the wrong folder for packages.
+Hopefully you don't have these issues (they were likely partially user error), but one of my particular issues included that the `moveit_msgs_msg_paths.cmake` file located in `~/catkin_ws/devel/share/moveit_msgs/cmake/` didn't point to the correct folder at all.
+The path should be `/opt/ros/$ROS_DISTRO/share/moveit_msgs/msg` (after the `;`) (replace `$ROS_DISTRO` with your ros-distro name, `noetic`, `melodic`, `kinetic` etc).

 finally